Customer service (Policy)

 This notice will include the nature of the disruption, the reason for it, its expected duration, and a description of alternative facilities or services, if available.

-Public Health Sudbury & Districts’ properties, the notice will be placed in writing at the reception desk, and near the disrupted facility or service location.
+On Public Health Sudbury & Districts’ properties, the notice will be placed in writing at the reception desk, and near the disrupted facility or service location.
 The notice will be placed at a height that will allow a person using a wheelchair to read it.

-Disruption of service notices must be developed through the Director, Corporate Services or designate.
+Disruption of service notices must be developed through the Director, Corporate Services, or designate.

 Client feedback

-Information about the feedback process will be readily available to the public on the agency’s website, as well as through signage and a public brochure located in the lobby or reception area of each office location.
+Information about the feedback process will be readily available to the public on Public Health Sudbury & Districts’ website and at the reception area of each office location.

 Receiving feedback